KxSystems/docs/docs/wp/data-loaders/index.md

 db:` sv .mi.hdbTmp,batchID,file
 ```

-The slave then saves the table splayed but without enumeration and tracks symbol type and non-symbol type columns.
+The worker then saves the table splayed but without enumeration and tracks symbol type and non-symbol type columns.

 ```q
 symbolCols:where 11h=type each f